 AM I ELIGIBLE TO JOIN A SKILLNET APPRENTICESHIP PROGRAMME?

-There are no set entry requirements for Apprenticeships, although some of the employers we work with prefer applicants to have 3 GCSE passes (or their equivalents) at grade “C” or above.
+There are no set entry requirements for Apprenticeships.
+However, some of the employers we work with prefer applicants to have 3 GCSE passes (or their equivalents) at grade 4 or above.

 WHAT HAPPENS IN THE APPLICATION PROCESS?

 Our selection process is just like any other job application process.
-You will be interviewed and asked to take tests to see if you're the right person for the employers we are recruiting for.
+You will take an online initial assessment and be interviewed so we can see if you're the right person for the employers we are recruiting for.

 ARE THERE DIFFERENT TYPES OF APPRENTICESHIPS?